Charger des données

 }

-import { function error(status: number, body: App.Error): never (+1 overload)
+}import { function error(status: number, body: App.Error): never (+1 overload)Throws an error with a HTTP status code and an optional message.

 When called during request handling, this will cause SvelteKit to

-return an error response without invoking handleError
+return an error response without invoking handleError.

 Make sure you’re not catching the thrown error, which would prevent SvelteKit from handling it.